phutchins/chef-insight/README.md

 ## Recipes

-`default` - Calls the insight-api recipe and installs insight-api only
+`default` - Calls the insight-ui recipe and installs insight-ui and insight-api

 `insight-api` - Installs insight api only

-`insight` - Installs insight api and UI
+`insight-ui` - Installs insight api and UI

 `install-bitcoind` - Automatically called and installs and configures bitcoind